-A swing trader, on the other hand, buys or sells securities and holds them for time horizon which might vary from few days to several weeks.
-A swing trader also gets into buy or sell position based on technical, fundamental or quantitative valuation and the trade might take longer to work, unlike day traders.
+A swing trader, on the other hand, buys or sells securities and holds them for a time horizon, which might vary from few days to several weeks.
+A swing trader also gets into a buy or sell position based on technical, fundamental, or quantitative valuationFundamental, Or Quantitative ValuationDiscounted cash flow, comparable company analysis, comparable transaction comps, asset valuation, and sum of parts are the five methods for valuing a company., and the trade might take longer to work, unlike day traders.

-Day Trading vs Swing Trading Infographics
+Day Trading vs. Swing Trading Infographics

-Day Trading vs Swing Trading Head to Head Difference
+Day Trading vs. Swing Trading Comparative Table

-|Holding period||All the positions are either bought or sold and eventually liquidate the positions on the same day||Holding Period is longer which varies from few days to several weeks|
+|Holding Period||All the positions are either bought or sold and eventually liquidate the positions on the same day.||The Holding Period is more extended, which varies from a few days to several weeks.|

-|Valuation technique||A day trader’s positions are based on a various analysis which includes technical, fundamental or quantitative valuation technique||A swing trader also gets into buy or sell position based on a technical, fundamental or quantitative valuation technique|
+|Valuation technique||A day trader’s positions are based on a various analysis which includes technical, fundamental, or quantitative valuation technique.||A swing trader also gets into a buy or sell position based on a technical, fundamental, or quantitative valuation technique.|

-|Level of commitment||A day trader is required to invest around two hours every day to monitor and track the short-term price movements and as such, it can be a full term employment||A swing trader usually doesn’t take up trading as a full-time job and invests a lesser amount of time|
+|Level of commitment||A day trader is required to invest around two hours every day to monitor and track the short-term price movements, and as such, it can be full-term employment.||A swing trader usually doesn’t take up trading as a full-time job and invests a lesser amount of time.|

-|Personality trait||Needs to be dynamic as a day trader’s day can be fast-paced and adrenaline pumping which needs them to take quick decisions and manage fast-paced trading||Needs to be calm and take well thought out decision in trading with relatively long-term return expectations as a swing trader looks at a bigger picture|
+|Personality trait||Needs to be dynamic as a day trader’s day can be fast-paced and adrenaline-pumping, which needs them to make quick decisions and manage fast-paced trading.||Needs to be calm and take well thought out decision in trading with relatively long-term return expectations as a swing trader looks at a bigger picture|

-|Price movement||Track short-term price movement during the day||A track price movement in a relatively long time period|
+|Price movement||Track short-term price movement during the day||A track price movement in a relatively long time period;|

-To sum it up, a day trader’s day can be fast-paced and adrenaline pumping which needs them to take quick decisions and manage fast-paced trading with lots of volatility, while a swing trader looks at a bigger picture and takes a very calm and composed decision in trading and maintains longer holding period vis-à-vis a day trader.
-As such it is important to understand the various facets of the two to apply them successfully in portfolio management.
+To sum it up, a day trader’s day can be fast-paced and adrenaline-pumping which needs them to make quick decisions and manage fast-paced trading with lots of volatility.
+In contrast, a swing trader looks at a bigger picture and makes a very calm and composed decision in trading and maintains longer holding period vis-à-vis a day trader.
+As such, it is vital to understand the various facets of the two to apply them successfully in portfolio management.
 I hope the article helps you to decipher the two trading strategies.